Michael Walsh (New York politician)

 Michael Walsh (May 4, 1810 – March 17, 1859) was a United States representative from New York.

 Early life

-Born in Youghal, Cork, Ireland, he completed preparatory studies, was graduated from Trinity College, Dublin and emigrated to the United States, settling in Baltimore, Maryland.
+Born in Youghal, County Cork, Ireland to Protestant parents, he completed preparatory studies, was graduated from Trinity College, Dublin and emigrated to the United States, settling in Baltimore, Maryland.
 He learned the lithographic printing trade, and moved to New York City.
+While in New York City, Walsh also founded the anti-Catholic Bowery Boys gang.